 Note: These prices generally include a full Irish breakfast and are the averages of an equivalent of €167 EUR a night (excluding taxes and breakfast).
 However we also have some triple occupancy rooms and some of hotels offer rates for room only (no breakfast).

 To achieve the substantial discount, we have had to accept some special terms that may affect the scheduling of your booking:

 - Payment in Full – When you book, the full amount for all the nights of your stay will be charged as a deposit.

-- Refunds & Cancellations – Payment will be fully refundable if the booking is cancelled up to May 10, 2019 (just over 3 months out from the first night you can book at the convention rate).
-Beyond that date, it will be 50% refundable for another month.
-After 10th June 2019, the deposit will become non-refundable.
+- Refunds & Cancellations – Payment will be fully refundable if the booking is cancelled by 10th May 2019 (just over 3 months out from the first night you can book at the convention rate).
+Beyond that date, it will be 50% refundable for another month in many hotels.
+After 10th June 2019, the deposit will become non-refundable in all cases.

 - Block Expiration – You will not be able to book at the convention rate in these hotels after June 10, 2019, as any unsold rooms in our block will have been returned to the hotels for sale on the open market – almost certainly at rates significantly higher than before.

 However, we are doing everything we can to alleviate these challenges, including investigating ways to allow members to transfer their hotel bookings to other members after the deposit deadlines have passed, should they find they cannot attend the convention at the last minute.
 As with memberships, we will do all we can to facilitate these transfers, but the agreement will be between the members, and we cannot guarantee that they will find a buyer, or that members will find someone offering a booking.

 See our hotels page for a list of our hotels, with details of their locations and rates.

 The language used to describe accommodation rooms in Europe can be confusing to someone from North America, as we use the same words to mean different things.
 As the saying goes two peoples separated by a common language.
 So here is a brief overview